 Third, selecting the Bald Eagle as a symbol was a strange choice given that its behavior is more that of a vulture than that of a fierce predator.
 No less a man than Benjamin Franklin agreed.
 In a letter to his daughter, Franklin wrote that the “Bald Eagle…is a Bird of bad moral Character.
 He does not get his Living honestly…[he] is too lazy to fish for himself.”
 And even if the Bald Eagle was a fierce predator, is that the image we want to project into the world?
 Okay, that may be a dumb question.

-Fourth, I will argue that the single most significant, emotion-laden concept behind the American Revolution is summed up by Patrick Henry’s well known phrase: “Give me liberty, or give me death!”
-Not being a bona fide historian, you should be taking my claim with a grain of salt, but I think if you take the time to Google the matter, you’re going to find many historians (who know more than the old guys like me sitting at the end of the bar) who will suggest that “Give me liberty, or give me death” is indeed the emotional and primary foundation upon which the American Revolution was based.
-And of course, translated into the lingua franca of today, Henry’s proclamation means, “You can’t tell ME what to do!“
+Fourth, I will argue that the single most significant concept behind the American Revolution is summed up by Patrick Henry’s well know declaration: “Give me liberty, or give me death!“ Not being a bona fide historian, you should be taking my claim with a grain of salt, but I think if you take the time to Google the matter you’re going to find many historians (who know more than old guys like me sitting at the end of the bar) who will suggest that my assertion may be right.
+And of course, translated into the lingua franca of today, Henry’s proclamation means, “you can’t tell ME what to do!”

 Fifth and last, give some thought to the events in American History as well as those events in our daily lives that provide evidence that supports changing our national symbol and motto as I have suggested, evidence such as: